Medical Assistant Scope of Practice by State

 There are no specific laws for medical assistants in Oklahoma.
 Because of this, it is safe to assume that physicians can delegate most tasks to medical assistants, but will be held responsible for any task that they delegate.

->> Learn about our Oklahoma Medical Assistant Program
+>> See our Oklahoma Medical Assistant Programs:

 Oregon Medical Assistant Scope of Practice